andreasalem/LSMS-ISA-Uganda-Study/data_raw/README.md

 ___

 The file <a href="UNPS_Geovars_1011.csv.csv">UNPS_Geovars_1011.csv</a> contains coordinates (lat-and longitude) of the sample of 2157 households in the study (with a dummy variable: urban/rural).
-Figure 3.1 depicts the map of Uganda and the geographical location of these households.
+Figure 3.1 depicts the map of Uganda and the geographical location of these study households.